joshualent/windokku-acl/README.md

 the ACL, which is desireable for security.
 While apps _should_ be configured using the environment, app developers often include secrets in their repos, especially with closed source projects.

+## todo
+- complete more tests on app and service creation (and document these findings)
+- remove unnecesary developer loging on service creation after tests have been completed and logging on app creation
+- create a utility for managing users, specifically getting users their private-ssh keys